 How much does business insurance cost for a plumber?

-Does my personal car insurance cover my work van?
+Does my personal car insurance cover my work ute?

-Public liability covers physical damage you cause to property or people - for example, accidentally flooding a client's home.
-Professional indemnity covers financial losses arising from your professional advice, design, or specification errors - for example, specifying the wrong pipe material that later fails.
-Many plumbers carry both, especially if they provide design or consultancy services.
+Public liability covers physical damage you accidentally cause to property or people - for example, flooding a client's home.
+Professional indemnity covers financial losses that flow from your professional advice or design decisions - for example, specifying the wrong backflow prevention device that later fails.
+Many plumbers carry both, particularly those who provide design or specification services.

 Am I covered if my apprentice causes damage?